 Elasticsearch is one of the top players when it comes to logging or log-based analytics use cases.
 Although Elasticsearch is known for its efficiency, knowledge of Elasticsearch Domain Specific Language (DSL) is a must.
 And, if you are struggling with DSL, you might want to replicate your data to Databricks instead.

-Databricks supports standard SQL, and its functionalities are at par with Elasticsearch.
+Databricks supports standard SQL, and its functionalities are on par with Elasticsearch.
 Databricks can easily handle complex queries.

-You can replicate data with the help of CSV files using Python to replicate your data from Elasticsearch to Databricks or use an automated data pipeline like Hevo to ease your replicating process.
+You can replicate data with the help of CSV files using Python to replicate your data from Elasticsearch to Databricks, or use an automated data pipeline like Hevo to ease the replication process.

 Seamlessly Connect Elasticsearch to Databricks with Hevo